mrandybu/easy-ipsec/README.md

 How does it work
 ------------------
 1. Clone the repository anywhere
-2. Run the ipsec under the root from the repository directory
+2. For auto-installing use 'sudo ./setup'
+3. Run the easy-ipsec (sudo easy-ipsec)

 **ipsec parameters**